JamDon2/ai-horde-bot/README.md

     -   `messages`: The message to send.
 The following variables are available:
         -   `up`: The message to send when the bot comes online.
         -   `down`: The message to send when the bot goes offline.
+-   `event`: This part is for Discord events.
+    -   `enabled`: Whether the module is enabled.
+    -   `guildId`: The ID of the server the event works in.
+    -   `channelId`: The ID of the channel the event submissions get sent to.
 -   `escrowtime`: Time in seconds to remember a reward for, if the recipient isn't logged in
 -   `defaultMessage`: Same as `message`, a fallback if no message is specified for the emoji.
 -   `useEmojiNames`: If enabled, the bot will use the emoji names instead of IDs for finding the emoji.